-As a child and having Cerebral Palsy I wasn’t keen on swimming, because people would constantly stare at me, but swimming is something that everyone can do.
-It’s not age related and it benefits everyone.
+As a child, and having Cerebral Palsy I wasn’t keen on swimming, primarily because people would constantly stare at me, but swimming is something that everyone can do.
+It is not age related and it benefits everyone.

 Swimming is known for it’s all round aerobic exercise because it works all the major muscle groups and targets all areas of the body.
 It is also easy to tailor the different strokes to exercise specific parts of the body, depending on the stroke.
 Because of the constant resistance to the water, swimming is one of the best exercises for improving strength, particularly in the upper body.